-Long-Term Equity Incentives - Our equity awards are designed to hold individuals accountable for long-term decisions by rewarding the success of those decisions.
+Long-Term Equity Incentives - Our equity awards are designed to hold individuals accountable for longterm decisions by rewarding the success of those decisions.
 The MD&C Committee continuously evaluates the components of its programs.
 In determining which forms of equity compensation are appropriate, the MD&C Committee considers whether the awards granted are achieving their purpose; the competitive market; and accounting, tax or other regulatory issues, among others.
 In determining the appropriate awards for the named executives' 2012 annual long-term incentive grant, the MD&C Committee decided to grant both PSUs and stock options.
-Payout on 50% of each named executives' PSUs granted in 2012 are dependant on ROIC, to increase focus on improved asset utilization, and payout on the remaining 50% of PSUs granted in 2012 are dependant on total shareholder return relative to the S&P 500.
+Payout on 50% of each named executives' PSUs granted in 2012 are dependent on ROIC, to increase focus on improved asset utilization, and payout on the remaining 50% of PSUs granted in 2012 are dependant on total shareholder return relative to the S&P 500.
 Meanwhile, stock options encourage focus on increasing the market value of our stock.
 In 2012, the MD&C Committee adjusted the weighting of PSUs and stock options in our long-term incentive plan awards to 80% PSUs and 20% stock options.
 Before determining the actual number of PSUs and stock options that were granted to each of the named executives in 2012, the MD&C Committee established a target dollar amount value for each individual's annual total long-term equity incentive award.
 The values chosen were based primarily on the comparison information for the competitive market, including an analysis of the named executives' responsibility for meeting the Company's strategic objectives.
 Target dollar amounts for equity incentive awards may vary from grant date fair values calculated for accounting purposes.

-Named Executive Officer Ec alues of Annual Long- Term juity Incentives the Committee (at Target)
+Dollar Values of Annual Long-Ter Equity Incentives Set by the Committee (at Target)

-Mr. Steiner \$ 6,063,000
+\$6,063,000

-Mr. Trevathan \$ 1,078,500
+\$1,078,500

-Mr. Fish \$ 867,000
+\$ 867,000

-Mr. Harris \$ 867,000
+\$ 867,000

-Mr. Wittenbraker \$ 600,636
+\$ 600,636

-Mr. Preston \$ 1,157,360
+\$1,157,360

-Mr. Woods \$ 867,000
+\$ 867,000

-Ms. Cowan \$ 421,060
+\$ 421,060